MattBCoding/calico-jack/README.md

 ## Credits

 ### Code

 I was advised of a way to clear the terminal by another student on the course Goran Sigeskog who had found the method in a Python cheatsheet provided by [coding4you](http://www.coding4you.at/inf_tag/beginners_python_cheat_sheet.pdf).
 Goran had used the method successfully within his project.
 The code is credited within the editscreen.py file.
 Goran's Github can be found [here](https://github.com/gorsig).

+#### Difficulty Levels

+For the different difficulty levels I referenced an article I discovered about the game and the best strategies to win.
+The author broke down the statistical probability of winning at battleships using a random shot approach, a random approach and then targetting the neighbouring tiles when you get a hit, and finally a strategic approach on how to choose initial target tiles.
+Whilst the article does not discuss how you would code or create the algorithms needed, I did base the algorithms I created heavily on these three different approaches to the game.
+The original article can be found here on the [Data Genetics site](https://www.datagenetics.com/blog/december32011/index.html).
+Ultimately I did not fully implement the splitting the board in two and only targetting every other tile.
+Whilst I had originally intended on incorporating this, I deemed the hard difficulty level hard enough without it and did not want to make it unbeatable.

 ### Content

 #### Background Image

 Whilst searching the various free image sites for the perfect pirate themed background image I came across the image I eventually used on an iStock banner ad.
 Whilst I typically avoid the paid service sites, I thought this image was perfect for the theme so bit the bullet and paid the €9.00.
 The image can be found on [iStock](https:\\www.istockphoto.com) Stock illustration ID:1303787798
 Artist: klyaksun

 #### Stack Overflow

 Stack overflow was useful a number of times whilst I developed my understanding and grasp of 2d arrays, and overcoming circular references.
 One particular post I referenced to develop using colours within the terminal window and can be found [here](https://stackoverflow.com/questions/287871/how-to-print-colored-text-to-the-terminal)

 #### Haoyi's Programming Blog

 Whilst further researching utilising different colours within the terminal I discovered Haoyi's programming blog.
 Whilst ultimately I did not use the techniques detailed in the finished app, it did provide me with several ideas on how I could incorporate colours within the terminal.
 It is worth a read if you are looking at animating or using colour within a terminal window and can be found [here](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html)

 #### Wikipedia

 Wikipedia was used as a reference point for details of the history and tales surrounding Calico Jack, the infamous pirate our user is defending.
 [Calico Jack](https://en.wikipedia.org/wiki/Calico_Jack)

 ### Acknowledgements

 I'd like to thank the following:
 * My mentor Rahul Lakhanpal for encouraging me throughout the project.
 * Daisy McGirr and Ben Kavanagh for helping me understand OOP and Python Classes better.